 This page is intended as a list of all the historic sights in China that are currently featured on this website.
-All listed historic places in China are marked in blue in the large Google map underneath.
+All listed historic places in China are marked with blue icons in the large Google map underneath.
 All listed sights played an important role in China's history and the list below provides links to the specific pages in our narrative of China's history where the respective sights were first mentioned.

 Many of the listed historic places will already be known to most readers like the Forbidden City or the Summer Palace in Beijing.
 Other historic sights like for example the Yucheng Postal Stop are much less renowned but that doesn't diminish their historical importance.